KWMSys/GrafanaSpecialMapPanel/README.md

 * Each object must have an unique `id`.
 * `tooltip` and `popup` are optional
 * `data.options` is nearly the same as the `options` object of leaflet
-* `data.type` is required and currently there are `circle, marker, polygon and polyline`
+* `data.type` is required and currently there are `circle, marker, circle_marker polygon and polyline`
 * `data` layout depends on the `data.type` (Interfaces are below)

 ### Example